noprompt/meander/README.md

 # Meander

 Meander is a Clojure data transformation library which combines higher order functional programming with concepts from [term rewriting](https://en.wikipedia.org/wiki/Rewriting).
-It does so with extensible syntactic pattern matching, syntactic pattern substitution, and a suite of combinators (also known as "strategies") that run the gamut from purely functional to purely declarative.
+It does so with extensible syntactic pattern matching, syntactic pattern substitution, and a suite of combinators known as "strategies" that run the gamut from purely functional to purely declarative.

 ## Table of Contents